whitneyburton/portfolios/students/bret_doucette/20151002-bret-doucette-m2.markdown

 * Organized a Friday talk with Stewart Fortier, CTO of MassRoots.

-* Gave two lightning talks to work on my public speaking skills.
+* Gave two lightning talks on the fun world of travel credit cards.

 ## Review